 As in previous reviews, it was clear that the Treasurer, Mike Wilt, continues to carry out the duties of his office in a thorough and organized manner.
 With the help of his two Assistant Treasurers, Phil Brown and Jim Bonvouloir, Mike maintains the church's accounting, transaction and payroll processes using an automated approach that minimizes human error and facilitates independent audits or reviews.
 The Treasurer uses QuickBooks to keep track of the church's finances, allowing rapid, accurate and reliable online reconciliation between our records and those of the bank.
 PayCycle, a web-based payroll application is used for automatically processing paychecks for both the Church and White Wing staff.
-Mike's recommendation last year to create a second Assistant Treasury position (adopted at the Annual Meeting last June) has expanded the number of church members who are proficient in the bookkeeping processes and computer applications that Mike has put in place - an important step toward ensuring the ongoing maintenance of our financial records.

 The FRRC reviewed the Treasurer's comparison statement that provides an itemized accounting of income and expenses relative to church's annual budget.
 The committee's assessment is that the statement is structured in a way that allows the Executive Board and the Congregation to clearly see the total costs associated with each functional aspect of the Church, including Operations, Property, Music, Religious Education, and Spiritual/Ministry.
-This functional approach to budgeting and accounting was not established as recently as three years ago and represents a marked improvement that Mike and his Assistant Treasurers have put in place.

 The FRRC conducted spot checks of the paper and/or electronic records of several random transactions.
 All records reviewed were accurate, well organized and easily validated.